 - One major underlying advantage that our corporate partners are increasingly taking advantage of is the ability to network with other corporate partners – in the same industry as themselves or not – and collaboratively working on innovation best practises.

 The overriding benefit of a truly open innovation approach is that there is an unbridled amount of opportunity for entrepreneurs, corporates, and venture capitalists to meet, brainstorm, and build lasting relationships.

 Corporate Venture Capital (CVC) can play a pivotal role in the innovation roadmap of a corporation.
 In the last year, we’ve seen an explosion in the amount of corporate venture capital (CVC) firms.
 According to CBInsights, there were 186 newly active CVC arms in 2017 and global corporate venture activity reached historic highs with $31.2B of funding over 1791 companies.
 Corporate venture titans such as Intel Capital, GV, and Bloomberg Beta have paved the way to define the modern CVC: returns-oriented, strategic relevance, autonomous team, and evergreen funds.

 In this open innovation model, the innovation assets begin outside the corporation and remain outside the corporation.
 CVC arms often take only a minority stake in the startups they fund, but the initial investment often leads to a substantial ongoing relationship.

 Picking the Right Corporate Innovation Model for you

-We love to help corporations find the right model because, after all, we want startups to succeed and a corporation with well oiled innovation strategy makes that much more likely.
-If you are ever interested in talking to one our team – even if it is just to join an event – you can do so here.
+We love to help corporations find the right model because, after all, we want startups to succeed and a corporation with a well-oiled innovation strategy makes that much more likely.
+If you are interested in talking to one of our experts – even if it is just to join an event –, you can get in touch.